 Your position relative to the light and subject also makes a big difference with regards to light use.
 Placing the subject between the light and yourself allows for the soft glow of backlight.
 Then, moving yourself/the camera up and down can greatly effect the haze/glow of the light recorded by the camera.

 If the sun is directly visible to the camera, you can create a lot of haze and sometimes flare.
-To avoid significant haze and/or flare, remove the direct sunlight from the camera, either by shifting your position, or using a lens hood (or your hand) to block the direct sunlight.
+To avoid significant haze and/or flare, remove the direct sunlight from the camera.
+You can do this by shifting your position, or using a lens hood (or your hand) to block the direct sunlight.

 Once you’ve tried shooting your subject from an initial vantage point, make it a point to always shoot the same set up from a different vantage point.
 Moving your position, while the subject stays in the same place, often allows for a new creative take on the scene.
 We tend to initially shoot from the expected vantage point.
 Forcing yourself to choose a different way to see the subject can create something unexpected and memorable.